-PENNSYLVANIA IMMIGRATION RESOURCE CENTER AND ALDEA-THE PEOPLE'S JUSTICE CENTER
+PENNSYLVANIA IMMIGRATION RESOURCE CENTER

-Pennsylvania Immigration Resource Center (PIRC),a non-profit organization founded on the belief of equal access to justice, works to protect immigrants’ rights to freedom and opportunity in the United States.
+Pennsylvania Immigration Resource Center is a non-profit organization founded on the belief of equal access to justice, works to protect immigrants’ rights to freedom and opportunity in the United States.
 PIRC provides free legal services to vulnerable immigrants and their families through effective legal representation, legal counsel, education and orientation, and advocacy to help immigrants obtain or protect their legal status.

 THIRD CIRCUIT BLOG WITH PENNSYLVANIA IMMIGRATION RESOURCE CENTER (PIRC)

-Legal research and analysis, professional judgment, communication, and multidimensional lawyering.
+Legal research and analysis, legal writing.

 ABA COMMISSION ON IMMIGRATION